 The German molecular diagnostics firm recently completed a capital increase with subscription rights for existing shareholders, grossing €22.3 million.

-The revenue increase was driven by increased sales of Epigenomics recently approved colorectal cancer screening test Epi proColon.
+The revenue growth was driven by strong sales of products including the company's Epi proColon blood-based colorectal cancer screening test.